danaia/archeonGUI/README.md

 ### Prerequisites

-Before installing ArcheonGUI, ensure you have:
+Before installing Archeon, ensure you have:
 - **Node.js** 20.18+ (20.19+ recommended)
 - **npm** 8.0+ or **yarn** 1.22+
 - **Git**